whitem24/courses/eth-101/lesson-eth-3.md

 }
 ```

 Next let's create a variable to store the classic greeting "Hello World!".
 You might have noticed the keyword **public** here.
-This allows for the creation of a getter function in the view part of our application and can be used with varibles and functions.
+This allows for the creation of a getter function in the view part of our application and can be used with variables and functions.

 ```solidity
 contract HelloWorld {